 Maine law empowers sex abuse victims to file civil lawsuits and seek financial compensation.
 The right to bring a civil lawsuit is not contingent on whether the victim pressed criminal charges.
 Abuse victims can file a civil suit regardless of whether they reported the abuse to the police when it happened.
 It also doesn’t matter whether the abuser was convicted.

 If you file a sexual abuse lawsuit in Maine, the case will be public record.
 However, you may be able to keep your name and identity confidential.
-Maine’s court rules allows victims in these situations to keep their name confidential and use “Jane Doe” or initials in the court filings.
+Maine’s court rules allow victims to keep their name confidential and use “Jane Doe” or initials in the court filings.

 Getting Money in Maine Sex Abuse Lawsuits

 The most obvious defendant in a civil lawsuit for sexual abuse is the person who committed the abuse.
-The problem is that in 99% of cases suing the abuser won’t get you anything because they won’t have money to pay any verdict or settlement.
-The only exception to this is if the abuser is someone who is very wealthy.
+The problem is that in 99% of cases, suing the abuser won’t get you anything because they won’t have the money to pay any verdict or settlement.
+The only exception to this is if the abuser is very wealthy.

 Employers can be held vicariously liable for the tortious acts of their employees if those acts were performed within the scope of employment.
 However, sexual assault is typically considered outside the scope of employment unless the nature of the employment facilitates the perpetration of such acts.